opencv/opencv/modules/ml/doc/expectation_maximization.rst

 :math:`p_{i,k}` can be provided.
 Another alternative when :math:`p_{i,k}` are unknown is to use a simpler clustering algorithm to pre-cluster the input samples and thus obtain initial :math:`p_{i,k}` .
-Often (including macnine learning) the :ref:`kmeans` algorithm is used for that purpose.
+Often (including macnine learning) the :ocv:func:`kmeans` algorithm is used for that purpose.

 One of the main problems of the EM algorithm is a large number of parameters to estimate.
 The majority of the parameters reside in